 Remember: Your price is not just for the task at hand, but for all that you bring to the table.

-To minimize the risks, and to increase your expert status, make sure you always communicate the value of your work.
+To minimize the risks, and to increase your expert status, always communicate the value of your work.
 Demonstrate how the end result will benefit your client.
-Separate cost from time and focus on the final price of each deliverable.
+Separate cost from time and focus on the final price — and value — of each deliverable.

-Your client wants results and an end product, so relate what you suggest creating for them to that above all else.
+Your client wants results and an end product, so emphasize those deliverables above all else.

 Finally, what you’re “worth” isn’t what you get paid — otherwise we’d all charge ONE MILLION DOLLARS per project.
 And if anyone asks you to work for free, “for the exposure,” tell them that people die from exposure.